CodingAvenue/codestop-course-php-advance/content/ErrorHandling/ErrorHandling.q.md

  - No output is displayed.

- - It prints `Divide(): The value '0' as a divisor is not allowed.`.
+ - It prints `divide(): The value '0' as a divisor is not allowed.`.

 /// type=MS, answer=[4,5]